Do it all. Or do nothing at all.

-Pick up the park visitor guide, the Shenandoah Overlook, for seasonal park information.
+Pick up the park visitor guide, Explore Shenandoah, for seasonal park information.
 Get your free copy at any entrance station, visitor center, park campground or our DNC Parks & Resorts concession facilities.
 For your convenience, clink on this NPS link to locate a map of the park.

 Rock Climbing & Rappelling

 The Shenandoah Mountain.
 The Shenandoah Mountain Climbing Staff.
 Two reasons why students travel from all over to “learn the ropes” and climb with them.
 The Shenandoah Mountain Guides' climbing program is one of the most respected in the East.
 The instructors average 15 years of experience teaching others how to climb.
 They are full-time teachers and guides as well as certified EMTs.
 They teach rock climbing at regional colleges, universities and national institutions, and they certify instructors for various youth organizations.

 The climbing programs at Shenandoah are not extraordinarily physically demanding, but they can be psychologically challenging.
 For instance, Little Stony Man Cliffs is designed to be a highly effective introductory through intermediate learning program in rock climbing and rappelling.

 All required gear is provided.
 It is recommended that participants bring a camera to capture the experience!